allejo/allejo.io/_posts/2017-06-10-bzflag-tutorial-pt-1.md

 [Back in 2015]({{ url(collections.posts['2015-10-25-My-New-Series-BZFlag-Plugins-for-Dummies']) }}), I said I'd write this series.
 Well, here it is.
 Better late than never.
 Right?
 In this first chapter, I'll be going over the structure of a plug-in while building our first sample plug-in.

 [BZFlag](http://bzflag.org) plug-ins are written in C++ and each plug-in is a class which extends the `bz_Plugin` base class.
 Moving forward in this tutorial, when the word "plug-in" is used, it refers to the class that defines the plug-in's functionality.
-For example, when I say there are three functions each plug-in must define I mean there are three functions that the plug-in's class must define.
+For example, when I say there are three methods each plug-in must define I mean there are three methods that the plug-in's class must define.
 This should make sense as you continue to read further in this tutorial.

 I have a built an [(opinionated) generator](https://bz-plugin-starter.projects.allejo.io/), which will build the skeleton of your plugin and will take care of all the configuration of everything.
 For the rest of this tutorial, I'll be relying heavily on this generator.

 ## Plug-in Core + Setup

-The four functions that each plug-in must define are the following:
+The four methods that each plug-in must define are the following:

 ### `virtual const char* Name ();`

-This function defines the name of the plugin and what will be returned in debug messages and when `/listplugins` is run.
+This method defines the name of the plugin and what will be returned in debug messages and when `/listplugins` is run.

 ### `virtual void Init (const char* config);`

-This function is where all of the plug-in configuration is done and is the function that is called when the plug-in is loaded.
-In this function, we will need to do the following:
+This method is where all of the plug-in configuration is done and is the method that is called when the plug-in is loaded.
+In this method, we will need to do the following:

 - Register which events we'll be listening to
 - Register custom flags